aomlomics/labelmaker/README.md

 #### Option 1: Provide a list of samples

 If a list of sample names is provided, those sample names are used.
 The sample list should be provided as a text file with one sample name per line (no spaces).
 If the number of replicates *N* is greater than 1 (default), replicate labels are produced from 1 to *N*.
-If the number of samples including replicates exceeds 85 (the number of labels per sheet), divide the sample list into multiple files.

 ```
 ./generate_labels.py \